 Tech is subject to and endorses both the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
 The Director of Disability Services serves as the coordinator for these federal programs.
 The Office of Disability Services is located in Doc Bryan and can be contacted by calling (479) 968-0302 or FAX (479) 964-0375.

 All students at Arkansas Tech University will be assigned a permanent, randomly generated, student identification number.

-All students must provide proof of immunizations by way of an official record from another educational institution, certificate from a licensed medical doctor, or an authorized public health department representative.
-Proof of the appropriate immunizations must be presented to the Office of Admissions prior to admission to the university.
+All students born after January 1, 1957 must provide proof of immunizations by way of an official record from another educational institution, certificate from a licensed medical doctor, or an authorized public health department representative.
+Proof of the appropriate immunizations must be presented to the Office of Admissions upon enrollment to the university.
 Students may be exempted from the immunization requirements if there is a medical contraindication or if religious or philosophical belief prohibits immunizations.
 Exemptions must be obtained from the Arkansas Department of Health by emailing firstname.lastname@example.org.

 All students who hold resident alien status must provide a copy of their resident alien card documenting an unexpired status.

 Entering freshmen must comply with the following admission requirements and freshman placement standards.
 This includes students who enter with college credit earned prior to high school graduation, during summer following high school graduation, or by advanced placement.

 Residual college entrance exams taken on other college campuses will not be accepted for admission.